codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 <br>
 (ex: `Animal animal = new Fox();` `Fox castedFox = (Fox) animal`)

-- **Dynamic Binding: ** The concept where the proper method implementation is chosen at run-time, and not compilation.
+- **Dynamic Binding: ** Is the concept where the proper method implementation is chosen at run-time, and not compilation.

-- **Static Binding: ** The concept where the proper method implementation is chosen at compilation, and not run-time.
+- **Static Binding: ** Is the concept where the proper method implementation is chosen at compilation, and not run-time.

 ### Method Overriding